mattwar/UnionTypes/README.md

 without requiring you to explicitly unpack them to use the success value, similar to how you experience exceptions working in C#.
 C# does not have a feature like this, but you can simulate a bit of it with some of the methods provided.

-- The `Variant` type is type union that is not actually constrained.
+- The `Variant` type is a type union that is not actually constrained.
 It can hold a value of any type, but will not box most primitives and small structs.
 It does this by partially being a type union with a fixed number of known cases, and catch-all case that tries to be smart at runtime but may still end up boxing.
-If is a good choice when you would have otherwise chosen to use `object`, but want to avoid boxing in common scenarios.
+It is a good choice when you would have otherwise chosen to use `object`, but want to avoid boxing in common scenarios.

 If none of none of these types seem suitable for your needs,